HolimaX/React/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ## Integrations

+To use Node REPL and see available functionality, you can execute following command: ```node beerbank```

+### Internal (REST API based) integrations

+You can use internal REST API based logic for incoming calls handling for Infrastructure integrated applications.
+The logic consits of Auto-Synchronization, Auto-Notification and Auto-Configuration management for Pro ("Premium") modules.

-The supported method is via C-style header SO libraries.
+Also, The supported method for advanced integration is via C-style header SO libraries.
 See https://medium.com/learning-the-go-programming-language/calling-go-functions-from-other-languages-4c7d8bcc69bf for details.

-Note that only CircleCI is building the header files.
+**Note: Only CircleCI is building the header files.**

-As of now, the pod configuration is adjusted in case there is incoming function call from integrated applications.
-This implementation is not aimed to push changes, but 'pull' instead.
+As of now, the infrastructure automation (kubernetes pod) configuration is adjusted in case there is incoming function call from integrated applications.
+This implementation is not aimed to ```'push'``` changes, but ```'pull'``` instead.